Playland (New York): Kiddyland

-Casino
+Ice casino

-The "Ice Casino", built in 1929, originally contained a main ice rink as well as a full dance floor on the second floor that functioned as a dance hall through the 1940s and '50s.
+Today's "Ice Casino", built in 1929, opened in 1930 with dual functions.
+It originally contained a main ice rink as well as a full dance floor on the second floor that functioned as a dance hall through the 1940s and '50s.
 It also had a full service fine-dining restaurant and an outdoor café.
 It had smaller dining rooms upstairs for upscale private dinners.
-A renovation in the 1970s added a kiddie rink as well as a mid-sized ice rink.
-A renovation to the main ice rink that included a new surface, boards and glass was completed in 2007 for the Empire State Games.